 Can a brick 'fly' (glide)?

 Yes, it can (but not in an optimal way)*.
 That is why aerodynamics has very little to do with curvatures, rounded leading edges, smooth surfaces, sharp trailing edges, and other embellishments; these are all just makeup!
 In fact, the word "aerodynamics" etymologically means "air in motion," so a turbulent fluid is more aerodynamic than a laminar one from a kinematic point of view.
 So, strictly speaking, a car or plane designed in the 50's or 60's is more aerodynamic than a newer one.
 This is not just a word game, a philosophical question, or to sound woke.
-In order to try to understand or explain a thing, it should be named as precisely as possible, avoiding the use of veiled terms, most of which focus on oversimplifying a complex phenomenon by trying to give only quick answers, leaving aside formal justifications.
+To try to understand or explain a thing, it should be named as precisely as possible, avoiding the use of veiled terms, most of which focus on oversimplifying a complex phenomenon by trying to give only quick answers, leaving aside formal justifications.

 In this order of ideas, anything can fly/glide with sufficient velocity!
 Exactly such a term should be considered as the real cause of everything that has been attributed to the mechanism of lift generation by various hypotheses, theories (and pseudo-theories) implying reacting forces, air downwash, pressure difference or circulation-vorticity.
 Aerodynamics is rude, not the pretty girl of fluid dynamics!
 That is why trying to understand it from a smooth-flow perspective, for instance, from an "aerodynamically" optimized surface designer's point of view, is not the best way to try to understand it more deeply.
-Strictly speaking, laminar fluid (defined as perfect layers flowing on top of each other) does not exist naturally in aerodynamics, since there is always friction (shear layers) between air molecules and those of the surface or other fluid molecules, among other reasons due to the fact that perfectly smooth surfaces do not exist in reality.
-Therefore, micro-vortices of different scales (from molecular size!) are always generated (mixed and amplified; see Kelvin-Helmholtz instability) from the first "contact" between both fluid and solid surface and then barely diffused by a relatively low viscosity.
+Strictly speaking, laminar fluid (defined as perfect layers flowing on top of each other) does not exist naturally in aerodynamics, since there is always friction (shear layers) between air molecules and those of the surface or other fluid molecules, among other reasons because perfectly smooth surfaces do not exist in reality.
+Therefore, micro-vortices of different scales (from the molecular size!) are always generated (mixed and amplified; see Kelvin-Helmholtz instability) from the first "contact" between both fluid and solid surface and then barely diffused by a relatively low viscosity.
 Even on a "perfectly" smooth surface, curvatures lead to flow separation (with its associated vorticity!), since the viscous effect is not relevant under high Reynolds number conditions.
 At this point, the idea of a laminar fluid with vorticity is not compatible with the well-known oversimplified explanation in aerodynamics, right?
 Well, now it does.

 And where am I going with such exaggerated precision?
 In short, the boundary layer (laminar, transitional, and turbulent) is nothing more than a detached flow, but it is damped by the fluid viscosity, which acts mainly tangentially to the surface.
 I mean, it should be treated and understood from a detached flow perspective, just like aerodynamics (and fluid dynamics!) in general, without enforcing its level of attachment (a viscosity model should regulate it automatically, without any a priori assumption).
 Remember, aerodynamics is crude.
 By the way, why do most aerodynamicists talk about laminar/attached fluids ("laminar BL") under high Reynolds number conditions?** Where is it in their experimental tests? (see next video).